Hawthorne, California: Municipal government

 Hawthorne has an elected city council composed of a mayor elected every four years and four city council members elected on four year terms.

 According to the city's most recent "Comprehensive Annual Financial Report," its various funds had $126.1 million in revenues, $113.2 million in expenditures, $220.2 million in total assets, $152.7 million in total liabilities, and $29.6 million in cash and investments.

-The structure of the management and coordination of city services is: The city manager is Vontray Norris.
+The city manager is Vontray Norris.